axtend/axtend/README.md

 ## Runtime Architecture

-The Moonbeam Runtime is built using FRAME and consists of pallets from axlib, frontier, cumulus, and `pallets/`.
+The Axtend Runtime is built using FRAME and consists of pallets from axlib, frontier, cumulus, and `pallets/`.

 From axlib: